FreeSwitch / FusionPBX support

 OPTIONS:

---events A debug file to dump mod_callcenter events to
+--events value A debug file to dump mod_callcenter events to

---ps-database "postgres" The kind of database we can connect to.
+--ps-database value The kind of database we can connect to. (default: "postgres")

---ps-uri "localhost/fusionpbx" A FusionPbx database to connect to
+--ps-uri value A FusionPbx database to connect to (default: "localhost/fusionpbx")

---sql-agent The query used to extract (tenat,agent) from agentId.
+--sql-agent value The query used to extract (tenant,agent) from agentId.
 Blank for default.

---sql-queue The query used to extract (tenat,queue) from queueId.
+--sql-queue value The query used to extract (tenant,queue) from queueId.
 Blank for default.

 --sql-qs-for-agent value The query to extract queue UUIDs that agentId works on.
 Blank for default.